Supporting Student-Faculty Interaction

 - Use the Calendar Group Appointment tool in Quercus to encourage students to sign up for in person office hours.
 See Instructor Resources – Calendar Overview

 - Use Collaborate Ultra to host online office hours.
 Some faculty have found that scheduling time on weekday evenings or over the weekend works well.

 Strategies for assignments and course design:

-- Create a small “get to know you” assignment early in the course, so students can familiarize themselves with the course website, syllabus, and your expectations about communication
+- Create a small “get to know you” assignment early in the course in class or using the discussion or survey tools in Quercus, so students can familiarize themselves with the course website, syllabus, and your expectations about communication

 - Assign small group projects and consult with each group over the term